5hivani0/multinational-retail-data-centralisation442/README.md

 * License

 ## Description ##
-Imagine you're working on a project for a forward-thinking organization that envisions a centralized data management system for efficient handling of various datasets.
-While the scenario is fictional, the goal remains to streamline data processes, making it easy to access and analyse effectively.
+This project is focused on developing infrastructure designed to manage a wide range of datasets.
+The objective is to improve accessibility and streamline the analysis of data.
+The process involves extracting information from diverse sources, cleaning the data, and uploading it to a database.
+This database is then optimized to enhance storage efficiency and enable practical analysis of the data.
+The overarching aim is to establish an efficient system to derive meaningful insights from the collected data.

 ## What I Gained ##
+Through this project, I gained hands-on experience in data centralization, extraction, cleaning, and effective database management.
+I improved my skills with tools like pandas, boto3, and SQLAlchemy.
+Additionally, I learned to create STAR-based database schemas for optimized data storage and access, and executed complex SQL queries to extract valuable insights.
+Overall, this project has provided practical insights into building a comprehensive data pipeline for real-world scenarios.

 ## Installation ##
-1. Create a database on pgadmin4 to store future cleaned tables of data

-2. Clone this repository to your computer:
+1. Clone this repository to your computer:

 git clone https://github.com/5hivani0/multinational-retail-data-centralisation442.git

-3. Navigate to the project directory:
+2. Navigate to the project directory:

 cd multinational-retail-data-centralisation442

-4. Make sure you are logged into AWS on your CLI, with permission to access and read s3 buckets
+**Make sure you already have the folllowing tools installed before running files:**
+* **pandas**:
+pip install pandas

+* **re**

+* **boto3**
+pip install boto3

+* **request**
+pip install requests

+* **tabula**:
+Before using tabula, ensure that Java is installed on your machine, refer to this [tabula-py document for details](https://tabula-py.readthedocs.io/en/latest/getting_started.html) for troubleshooting and additional instructions.
+Follow these instructions [here](https://www.java.com/en/download/manual.jsp) to install Java.
+After installing Java, you can run:
+pip install tabula-py

+* **sqlalchemy**:
+pip install sqlalchemy

+* **yaml**:
+pip install pyYAML

 ## Usage ##
+1. Create a database on pgAdmin to store future cleaned dataframes.
+2. Fill in the required information in the db_details section of the def upload_to_db method, found in the database_utils.py file, so that you can upload the cleaned dataframes to the databse you created in step 1.
+3. Make sure you are logged into AWS on your CLI, with permission to access and read s3 buckets.
+4. Run main_script.py to execute the entire data pipeline.
+5. Open pgAdmin and run the MRDC_database_schema.sql file on your database to convert your table columns to the appropriate data type.
+6. Use the MRDC_querying_the_data.sql file to run some queries to analyse the data.

-1. Edit the parameters in main_script.py to specify the paths, URLs, and other details relevant to your data sources and database.
+* If you want to access other data sources using the framework of the python scripts, edit the parameters in main_script.py to specify the paths, URLs, and other details relevant to your data sources and database.
+Change cleaning methods and SQL table alterations and queries accordingly.
-2. Run main_script.py to execute the entire data pipeline.

 ## File Structure ##
 * README.md : This documentation file
 * main_script : brings everything together, calling the classes and methods from the other scripts to orchestrate the process of data extraction, cleaning, and database upload.
 * data_utils.py : contains DatabaseConnector class, to connect with and upload data to the database.
 * data_extraction.py : contains DataExtractor class, used to extract data from different data sources, , these sources will include CSV files, a PDF, an API, and an S3 bucket.
 * data_cleaning.py : contains DataCleaning class, used to clean data from each data source.
+* MRDC_database_schema.sql : contains SQL code to alter table columns to the appropriate data type, and create a schema with primary and foreign keys ready for analysis.
+* MRDC_querying_the_data : contains queries that will be used to analyse and extract data.

 ## License ##
+MIT